 speaker

 Dave Schaefer

-So, there have not been sales.
+So there have not been sales.
 We have letters of intent.
 We have multiple parties.
 We have not executed a letter of intent.
 We have gotten letters from buyers.
-We were not initially planning to even monetize this part of our acquired assets.
+We were not initially planning sales. to even monetize this part of our acquired assets.
 If you go back and review the initial transcripts, we described a much wider data center footprint where we were going to use roughly a quarter of the footprint and probably only a couple of percent of the power that was in these facilities.
-We were going to sell our retail COLO product, much like Cogent and is continuing to sell.
-Based on in bounds initially and then our out bounds, we said we are sitting on an asset that today, because it exists, it does not have to be built, has real value, a time to market advantage.
+And we were going to sell our retail co-op product, much like Cogent has and is continuing to sell.
+Based on inbounds initially and then our outbounds, we said we are sitting on an asset that today, because it exists, it doesn't have to be built, has real value, a time to market advantage.
 But we also knew we had to reconfigure these assets.
 That reconfiguration has two major components.
-One, just all of the demo work and kind of preparatory work and then a modest amount of capital.
-We are confident enough based on the number of parties the market and the overall price differential that we have that the modest amount of incremental capital we are going to spend over the next several quarters is going to give us a very high return.
+One, you know, just all of the demo work and kind of preparatory work, and then a modest amount of capital.
+We are confident enough based on the number of parties, the market, and the overall price differential that we have, that the modest amount of incremental capital we're going to spend over the next several quarters is going to give us a very high return.

 speaker

-not want you to spend more time reiterating what you already said.
+I understand that.
+And you said that in a prior comment.
+I don't want you to spend more time reiterating what you already said.
 I appreciate that.
-I guess the question is, when you look at the data centers, it is like you spend the numbers, your capex, whatever it is, let us call it $60 million-ish for three quarters, then you hope to get sales in the second half.
-Does it then drop off or do you say like, let us say you get a sale in June of 25, September 25, and then there is five more or do we have the 60 then dropping back down to a more reasonable level?
-And then tied to that, the capital lease payments, I know you had a one-time payment last quarter, but that is $5 million, but I think there was like $80 million for the year.
-But is $5 million a new run rate in terms of capital lease?
-I am just trying to get a sense of what else will contribute to cash burn and does it basically end in June of next year or is there some continuation there?
+I guess the question is, when you look at the data centers, it's like you spend the numbers of your CapExes, whatever it is, let's call it 60 million-ish for three quarters, then you hope to get sales in the second half.
+Does it then drop off?
+Or do you say like, let's say you get a sale in June of 25, September 25, and then there's five more, or do we have this 60 then dropping back down to a more reasonable level?
+And then tied to that, the capital lease payments, I know you had a one-time payment last quarter, but that's 5 million, but I think there was like 80 million for the year.
+But is 5 million a new run rate in terms of capital?
+I'm just trying to get a sense of what else will contribute to cash burn and does it basically end in June of next year or is there some continuation there?

+speaker